rstudio/rstudio-conf/2025/README.md

 ### Death by Dropdown?
-How to Build Shiny Apps That Guide—Not Overwhelm—Your Users
+Engineer Insightful Shiny Apps with Behavioral Science

 💬 Speaker(s): Jeremy Winget, PhD

  📝 Abstract:

-Opening a Shiny app to endless dropdowns leads to disengagement and decision fatigue—“death by dropdown”.
-This talk introduces the Behavioral Insights Design (BID) Framework, a structured, psychology-driven approach to reducing cognitive overload and enhance usability.
-The five stages—Notice the Problem, Interpret Needs, Structure UI, Anticipate Behavior, and Validate & Empower Users—leverage concepts like Cognitive Load Theory, Processing Fluency, and Data Storytelling to guide users toward insights.
-Attendees seeking to build intuitive, engaging, and impactful applications will leave with a clear roadmap for reducing friction in data exploration, along with practical techniques they can apply using tools like {reactable} or {echarts4r}.
+Opening a Shiny app to endless dropdowns and scattered filters leads to immediate disengagement and feeling like "death by dropdown".
+This talk introduces the Behavioral Insights Design (BID) Framework, a behavioral science roadmap that transforms overwhelming dashboards into guided user journeys.
+Using the "Interfaces Need A Smart Vision" mnemonic, we'll explore five stages: Interpret user needs through data storytelling, Notice cognitive friction points, Anticipate user behavior, Structure the application, and Validate & empower users.
+Drawing from established theories and real-world production examples, attendees will see how applying behavioral science can dramatically reduce the time between "Where do I even start?" and "Aha, now I get it!".
+You'll leave with practical techniques using the new {bidux} package to help transform user confusion into confident exploration and build dashboards that guide users toward better decisions (and fewer ghosted users).

 📁 Materials